MauricioG5/Finite-Differentiation-Method/README.md

 ## Execution

-To execute this code, you must open the file "interpolacion" on MATLAB, click RUN and write
+To execute this code, first you must copy both files on the same folder, then, you must open the file "interpolacion" on MATLAB, click RUN and write:

 1. Number of input points
 2. X points